anthonygam/Packet-Loss-Recovery/README.md

 When the client receives the final packet, they know they have all pieces of the file, so they are able to print it chunk by chunk as follows (100 characters per chunk)

 ```
-['The Transmission Control Protocol (TCP) is one of the main protocols of the Internet protocol suite.',
+The Transmission Control Protocol (TCP) is one of the main protocols of the Internet protocol suite.
- ' It originated in the initial network implementation in which it complemented the Internet Protocol ',
+It originated in the initial network implementation in which it complemented the Internet Protocol
- '(IP).
+(IP).
 Therefore, the entire suite is commonly referred to as TCP/IP.
-TCP provides reliable, ordered,',
+TCP provides reliable, ordered,
- ' and error-checked delivery of a stream of octets (bytes) between applications running on hosts comm',
+and error-checked delivery of a stream of octets (bytes) between applications running on hosts comm
- 'unicating via an IP network.
-Major internet applications such as the World Wide Web, email, remote a',
+unicating via an IP network.
+Major internet applications such as the World Wide Web, email, remote a
- 'dministration, and file transfer rely on TCP, which is part of the transport layer of the TCP/IP sui',
+dministration, and file transfer rely on TCP, which is part of the transport layer of the TCP/IP sui
- 'te.
-SSL/TLS often run on top of TCP.']
+te.
+SSL/TLS often run on top of TCP.
 ```

 ## How the server works